ApryseSDK/pdftron-flutter/README.md

 ```

 ### setToolMode
-To set the current tool mode.
+Set the current tool mode.

 Parameters:

 Name | Type | Description
 --- | --- | ---
-toolMode | String | the tool mode to be set, one of the constants from `Tools`
+toolMode | String | One of [Tools](./lib/config.dart) string constants, representing to tool mode to set

 Return a Future.